croservices/cro-openapi-routes-from-definition/README.md

 # Cro::OpenAPI::RoutesFromDefinition

 Takes an existing OpenAPI Document and allows straightforward implementation of the API defined within it using the Cro libraries.
-In the case where the OpenAPI document contains examples, this module can optionally use them to automatically produce a dummy service, which may be useful for mocking.

 ## Synopsis

     # Implement the OpenAPI defined in schema.yaml.
     my $routes = openapi 'schema.yaml'.IO, {
         # Given an operation defined like this:
         #
         #   summary: Updates a pet in the store with form data
         #   operationId: updatePetWithForm
         #   parameters:
         #   - name: petId
         #     in: path
         #     description: ID of pet that needs to be updated
         #     required: true
         #     schema:
         #   	type: string
         #   requestBody:
         #     content:
         #   	'application/x-www-form-urlencoded':
         #   	  schema:
         #   	   properties:
         #   		  name:
         #   			description: Updated name of the pet
         #   			type: string
         #   		  status:
         #   			description: Updated status of the pet
         #   			type: string
         #   	   required:
         #   		 - status
         #   responses:
         #     '200':
         #   	description: Pet updated.
         #   	content:
         #   	  'application/json': {}
         #     '400':
         #   	description: Invalid input
         #   	content:
         #   	  'application/json': {}
         #
         # We can implement it by receiving the route parameter as a positional
         # argument; other literal route segments need not be mentioned.
         operation 'updatePetWithForm', -> $id {
             # The request body will already have been validated, so just grab